academic-resources/odin/js/links.md

 ### ** Intro :**
->Links are the glue holding the web together, so make sure you understand how to properly link to external websites AND internal files.** ## Topics:** * What's the difference between internal links (/somepage) and external links (http://www.somesite.com/somepage)?
+>Links are the glue holding the web together, so make sure you understand how to properly link to external websites AND internal files :**

+## Topics:** * What's the difference between internal links (/somepage) and external links (http://www.somesite.com/somepage)?
 * When on a webpage should you use the full URI (with the `http://yoursite.com/somepath`) and when should you use the relative path (`/somepath`)?
 * How do you navigate the document tree with links (../../someotherpage)?
 * How do you open links in external windows?